 We're setting up an account with Envoke.com.
 In order to authenticate our emails DKIM needs to be implemented and we'll also be setting up a custom domain to help with branding.

-In the DNS of our domain please add the following entries:
+In the DNS of our domain please add the following two entries:

 - CNAME CUSTOM.yourdomain.com to nvk.envoke.com (replace "CUSTOM" with the custom subdomain you chose).
 There is no need to define a separate A record.
 Envoke will issue SSL on their end.

 - [copy the instructions for DKIM setup you received from Envoke support from step 2]

 - For the custom domain go to CUSTOM.yourdomain.com/form/8795/if/ (replace "CUSTOM" with the custom subdomain you chose).
 The page will show "It works!" if setup is done correctly.
 Here's an example of a working setup: demo.envoke.com/form/8795/if/

 - For DKIM verification use https://dkimcore.org/c/keycheck using selector = nvk